 After 3.5 years, our daily-driven 2017 EcoSport Trend MT has reached a mileage, or more accurately, kilometer-age of 77777.
 We have not encountered any issue with our unit since its purchase in December 2016.
 Thank you for keeping us safe on the road!

+To view our EcoSport’s road adventures, click here.
+To view all EcoSport tutorial videos, click here.
 To subscribe and receive posts about beloved EcoSport, click here.

 The dealer registers a new vehicle for an initial period of 3 years, which must then be renewed yearly.
 For vehicles with license plates available, LTO will need to match the plate number with the prescribed renewal schedule.
 In the case of our EcoSport, the 3-year registration expires February 2020 while the last digit of the plate number is 9 (September).

 In order to align the yearly payment schedule with the plate number’s last digit, we paid for an extension from February to August 2020 (7 months only), and by September 2020, we will again renew the registration, but this time, for a full 1 year or 12 months (to cover the period September 2020 to September 2021).
 Other requirements for the registration include a copy of the most recent OR-CR, emission test, and a TPL insurance.

 With a loose connection, the battery is unable to supply the necessary current to sudden hi-wattage demands of accessories such as the headlights high beams.
 Loose connection problem may cause momentary blacking out of the dashboard, which means the safety features of the car are also momentarily compromised while rebooting (the electronic-assisted power steering, in particular, will be unavailable).